 Manipulation of its flock

 Many critics of the TLC say that this church has manipulated its membership and potential converts, including the requirement of new members to sign over their possessions to the church upon conversion.
-One 50ish-year-old gentleman we met last year had been a member for only a few months, and when he decided to leave, he also left behind the entire life savings he donated when he had become a member.
+One gentleman in his 50’s whom we met last year had been a member for only a few months, and when he decided to leave, he also left behind the entire life savings he donated when he had become a member.

 Another way to control its membership is its use of scriptures, which include Joseph Smith’s Inspired Version of the Bible, the 1830 edition of the Book of Mormon, the Doctrine and Covenants (including the Lectures on Faith), and the Pearl of Great Price.
 TLC leaders are able to stack the deck by making these writings subject to the their interpretations.